rovaughn/platform-docs/platform/manual/migration-v0_16/index.rst

    hasura platform:upgrade -c <alias>

-Replace alias with the alias of the cluster that need to be upgraded.
+Replace alias with the alias of the cluster that needs to be upgraded.
 The cluster will be upgraded to ``v0.16``.

 Step 3: (Known issue) Modify permission rules